May

 in Maine - Mount Katahdin.
 They took the time to begin the approach

-my roommate from college.
-Although Carl and Cheryl did not hike
+Triplett, my roommate from college.
+Although Carl and Cheryl

-the entire eight miles to the summit of Springer Mountain with us,
+did not hike the entire eight miles to the summit of Springer Mountain

-they did hike to the head of Amicalola Falls located in the state
+with us, they did hike to the head of Amicalola Falls located in

-park where the approach trail begins.
-Eating the last of a fresh
+the state park where the approach trail begins.
+Eating a fresh banana,

 Both Jim and I bought heavy duty Vasque hiking boots in Carbondale